-On October 18, 2017, President Trump signed into law the Elder Abuse Prevention and Prosecution Act of 2017 (P.L.
-115–70), identifying the need for data on elder abuse.
+On October 18, 2017, the Elder Abuse Prevention and Prosecution Act of 2017 (P.L.
+115–70) was signed into law, identifying the need for data on elder abuse.
 An elder abuse case has many stages from the incident through investigation (by adult protective services or law enforcement), prosecution, and trauma recovery.
 Several federal agencies currently collect elder abuse data (including physical abuse, neglect, and financial exploitation) on an ongoing basis at different points in the process.
 This page provides snapshots of elder abuse through the lens of four distinct federal data sets:

 - National Adult Mistreatment Report System (NAMRS) collects state-level adult protective services data